joffreybesos/d2r-mapview/SERVER.md

 ## Updating

 Occasionally you need to update your mapserver.
-You should first stop your existing container.
+Follow these steps:

+- Stop your existing map server (see above)
+- Pull the latest `docker pull docker.io/joffreybesos/d2-mapserver:latest`
+- Delete your old container `docker rm d2-mapserver`
-Then do `docker pull docker.io/joffreybesos/d2-mapserver:latest` Then run as normal.
+- Then run as normal.

 ## Troubleshoot